bharadwajm101/ParkingModule/README.md

 ### 1.1 Features

+#### Manage Parking Slot Inventory
+- Allows adding, updating, and removing parking slots.
+- Ensures data integrity and validation during slot operations.

-#### Add Parking Slot
+#### Retrieve Parking Slot Details
-- Registers a new parking slot with type and location.
+- Fetches details of specific parking slots using slot ID.

-#### Update Parking Slot
-- Updates slot details such as type, location, and occupancy.
+- Provides information such as slot type, occupancy status, and location.

-#### Remove Parking Slot
-- Deletes a parking slot by its ID.

-#### Retrieve All Slots
+#### Retrieve All Parking Slots
-- Fetches all parking slots in the system.
+- Enables fetching all parking slots in the system.

-#### Retrieve Available Slots
-- Fetches only unoccupied slots.

-#### Retrieve Slots by Type
-- Fetches slots filtered by type (e.g., 2W, 4W).

-#### Retrieve Slot by ID
-- Fetches details of a specific slot.
+- Supports filtering by slot type and occupancy status for efficient data handling.

-#### Change Occupancy Status
+#### Update Occupancy Status
-- Updates the occupancy status (occupied/available) of a slot.
+- Updates the occupancy status of a parking slot.
+- Ensures accurate tracking of slot availability.

-#### Get Occupancy Status Summary
+#### Retrieve Occupancy Summary
-- Returns the count of occupied and available slots.
+- Provides a summary of occupied and available slots.
+- Helps in monitoring parking slot utilization effectively.

 ---